TkskKurumi/pilloWidget/README.md

 # pilloWidget

-PIL Widget, widget style python pillow layouting.
+PIL Widget, Declarative UI python pillow layouting.
 Supposed to be used in QQ Bots.

 example in example.py